ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name, Iam Id` |
 {: caption="Table 30.
 The percentage of bytes out quota used per IAM ID" caption-side="bottom"}

-This is for information to help you monitor trends in your usage, particularly if any IAM Ids are consuming close to their quota limits.
+This is for information to help you monitor trends in your usage, particularly if any IAM IDs are consuming close to their quota limits.

 ### Used disk space percentage
 {: #ibm_eventstreams_instance_utilised_disk_space_percent}